Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-We can prove the partial topological invariance (i.e., topologically invariant as long as certain geometric conditions are satisfied) of subleading SEE terms for planar contractible dual loop SESs as follows: firstly, for a planar contractible dual loop SES $A$ composed of $l$ spins and embedded in plane $\S^2$ perpendicular to direction $z$, we take the dual lattice in $\S^2$, where $A$ becomes a loop of the same length, and the support of a $B^z_v$ term in $\S^2$ becomes a plaquette (i.e., a minimal loop).
-Obviously, no other kinds of local stabilizer terms can be fully supported in $A$, thus we can only focus on the $B^z_v$ terms in $\S^2$.
-Then, the partial invariance of the subleading SEE term of $A$ follows directly from the proof method used for 2D toric code model.
-Furthermore, it is also straightforward to notice that no contractible non-planar dual loop can have nontrivial SEE: for such an SES $A'$, as no $A_c$ stabilizer or non-local stabilizers can be supported on $A'$, we only need to consider $B^k_v$ stabilizers; nevertheless, an arbitrary product of $B^k_v$ stabilizers would be supported on a set of links such that there are always an even number (or zero) of links in a straight line, while a contractible non-planar loop $A'$ is a combination of open dual strings on different planes (all such open dual strings form the complete contractible dual loop) that obviously does not satisfy this condition, so $A'$ cannot support any product of $B^k_v$ stabilizers, either.
-Therefore, the SEE of $A'$ must be trivial.
-For other SESs, the partial topological invariance of tSEE terms can be proved similarly.
+We can prove the conditioned topological invariance (i.e., topologically invariant as long as certain geometric conditions are satisfied) of subleading SEE terms for planar contractible dual loop SESs as follows: first, for a planar contractible dual loop SES $A$ composed of $l$ spins and embedded in plane $\textsf{P}$ perpendicular to direction $z$, we take the dual lattice in $\textsf{P}$, where $A$ becomes a loop of the same length, and the support of a $B^z_v$ term in $\textsf{P}$ becomes a plaquette (i.e., a minimal loop).
+Obviously, no other kinds of local stabilizer terms can be fully supported in $A$, thus we can focus on the $B^z_v$ terms in $\textsf{P}$.
+Then, the conditioned invariance of the subleading SEE term of $A$ follows directly from the proof method used for 2D toric code model.

-Similar to decoupled ITCS model, we find that there are SEE terms that can be simultaneously regarded as gSEE and tSEE in X-cube model, such as for contractible planar dual loop and cage SESs.
-Besides, we notice that degenerate ground states can also be distinguished by the difference of SEE of non-contractible closed loops and dual loops, as SEE depends on the non-local stabilizers we chose to specify a ground state as the stabilizer state.